NickDJM/accessible-menu/docs/api/base-menu.md

 #### Hover Type "on"

-- When a `pointerenter` event triggers on any menu item the menu's currentChild value will change to that menu item.
+- When a `pointerenter` event triggers on any menu item the menu's [current child](#currentchild) value will change to that menu item.
-- When a `pointerenter` event triggers on a submenu item the preview method for the submenu item's toggle will be called.
+- When a `pointerenter` event triggers on a submenu item the [preview method](#preview) for the submenu item's toggle will be called.
-- When a `pointerleave` event triggers on an open submenu item the close method for the submenu item's toggle will be called after a delay set by the menu's hover delay.
+- When a `pointerleave` event triggers on an open submenu item the [close method](#close) for the submenu item's toggle will be called after a delay set by the menu's hover delay.

 #### Hover Type "dynamic"

 - When a `pointerenter` event triggers on any menu item the menu's current child value will change to that menu item.
-- When a `pointerenter` event triggers on any menu item, and the menu's focus state is not "none", the menu item will be focused.
+- When a `pointerenter` event triggers on any menu item, and the menu's [focus state](#focusstate) is not "none", the menu item will be focused.
 - When a `pointerenter` event triggers on a submenu item, and a submenu is already open, the preview method for the submenu item's toggle will be called.
 - When a `pointerenter` event triggers on a submenu item, and no submenu is open, no submenu-specific methods will be called.
 - When a `pointerleave` event triggers on an open submenu item that is not a root-level submenu item the close method for the submenu item's toggle will be called and the submenu item will be focused after a delay set by the menu's hover delay.